dxw/playbook/_includes/sections/working-here/hiring-new-people.md

 #### Work day

-TODO.
+To be added.
 This section to cover:

 - Principles for a good work day
 - Preparing a work day activity